-- 6 6.
-Top Things to Do for College Sports Fans
+Top 6 Things to Do in Los Angeles for Sports Fans

 A city that could have its own sports edition of the Walk of Fame, Los Angeles is the perfect destination for sports fans.
 Often regarded as a city synonymous with movie and television stars, Los Angeles, or “LA”, is quickly becoming one of the world’s biggest sporting meccas.
 It is now home to two teams in the National Football League (NFL) and National Basketball League (NBL), as well as teams in Major League Baseball (MLB), the National Hockey League (NHL) and Major League Soccer (MLS).